• Skip to primary navigation

 • Kosher Salt and black pepper – enhance all of the flavors.

-Here are some tips and step-by-step photos for how to cut butternut squash.
+It is very easy to prepare butternut squash to roast it.
+Here are some detailed tips and step-by-step photos for how to cut butternut squash for roasting.
+I included photos and a summary below.

-Step two: Roast the squash.
-Brush each half with olive oil and sprinkle with salt and pepper.
-Bake at 350°F for 60-70 minutes, depending on the size of your squash.
-Once it is fork tender it is ready.
+Roast the squash.
+Brush each squash half with olive oil and sprinkle with salt and pepper.
+Place the seasoned squash on a baking sheet, cut-side up, and bake at 350°F for 60-70 minutes, depending on the size of your squash.
+Once it is fork-tender and scoopable it is ready.
 Per the recipe card below.

-1. Texture: For a smoother more velvety texture, use a food processor or blender.
-If you prefer a rustic, chunky texture, use a potato masher.
+Pro Tip: For a smoother more velvety texture, use a food processor or blender.
+If you prefer a rustic, chunky texture, use a potato masher, like I did.

 Serving Suggestions

-Squash is a great healthy side dish that you can serve with so many other delicious recipes.
-Here are some of my favorite serving suggestions.
+Mashed butternut squash is a great healthy side dish that you can serve with so many other delicious recipes.
+Here are some of my favorite ways to serve it:

 • Protein: Such as this Healthy Turkey Meatloaf, Chicken Pizza Bake, or this Healthy Turkey Burger.